Need advice from Yamaha 201/321 players

 A stand might be in order.
 Those are long tubas.

-Dillon/Walters CC (on consignment)
+Dillon/Walters CC (sold)

 Meinl-Weston 2165 (sold)